|Nutrition Facts (per serving)|

-- Cover and cook on low 6 to 8 hours until the vegetables are tender.
+Cover and cook on LOW for 6 to 8 hours until the vegetables are tender.

 Garnish servings with fresh chopped parsley or sliced green onion tops.

 Serve the soup in bowls with crackers or croutons.

-*Or replace the water with 5 cups of chicken stock (low sodium or unsalted) and omit the bouillon or base.
+- You can replace the water with 5 cups of chicken stock (low-sodium or unsalted) and omit the bouillon or base.

 - To freeze potato soup, cool it and transfer it to a zip-close bag or freezer container.
 Store in the freezer for up to 3 months.
 To reheat, simmer gently.
 If the defrosted soup appears watery, add a bit of cream or evaporated milk.